w3c/wai-curricula/content/content-author/forms.md

 * write instructions about the current step and about the total number of steps in a multi-step process
 * collaborate with designers and developers to include:
   * instructions about expected input types and formats
-  * error messages that identify the field in error
+  * error messages that identify the field in error and communicate the problem
   * suggestions for correction when possible based on the selected input formats and the validation methods in use
 * identify related requirements for designers and developers to ensure visual and non-visual perception and operation of forms and controls